Te Angiangi Marine Reserve: Geography

 The reserve extends from a large triangular beacon at the mouth of the Ouepoto Stream in the north, to another beacon 100 metres south of the end of Long Range Road at Blackhead in the south.
 It also extends 1.853 km offshore from the mean high water line, with the depth ranging from 24 m and 36 m.

-The large tidal platform provides a habitat for octopus, crayfish, wandering anemones, and other species.
+The large tidal platform provides a habitat for octopus, crayfish, wandering sea anemones, and other species.
 The warm East Cape current and the colder South Wairarapa current mix offshore, bringing together species from north and south of the reserve that are not usually seen together.
 Rock lobsters are also regularly seen.

-When the platform is exposed at low tide, there are beds of Neptune's necklace, Coralline algae, patches of sea grass, and rockpools with fish and shellfish, including golden limpets.
+When the platform is exposed at low tide, there are beds of Neptune's necklace, coralline algae, patches of sea grass, and rockpools with fish and shellfish, including golden limpets.
 Many migratory wading birds take advantage of the low tide to feed, including kingfishers, gulls, herons, various oystercatchers, pied stilts and flocks of eastern bar-tailed godwits.

 Small flocks of gulls, white-fronted terns and Caspian terns roost on the sand at the mouths of small streams during high tide.
 Banded dotterels also visit the beaches at high tide.